top of page

 CHRIST IS THE “IMAGE OF GOD” AND THE LORD OF ALL CREATION

 Christ is the visible representation of the invisible God, the Firstborn of all creation.
-For in Him was created the Universe of things in heaven and on earth, things seen and things unseen, thrones, dominions, princedoms, powers – all were created, and exist, through and for Him.
+For by Him was created the Universe of things in heaven and on earth, things seen and things unseen, thrones, dominions, princedoms, powers – all were created, and exist, through and for Him.

 And HE IS before all things, and in and through Him the universe is one harmonious whole.